mateuszm-arianelabs/hedera-plugin-eliza/README.md

 ### Dissociate Token

-Dissociate Token action allows to remove selected token from your account.
+Dissociate Token action allows to remove association with selected token from your account.
+Works with both fungible and non-fungible tokens.
 Note that this action takes one mandatory parameter:
 - **Token id** - id of token to dissociate